Nasvyni/FlamesGame/README.md

 Install the required dependencies:

     pip install -r requirements.txt
-🎮 How to Play
+⋆.𐙚 ̊   How to Play
 Run the script:

-Bash
     python main.py

 When prompted, type y if you want to use the Simplified Mode, or n for the Visual Mode.

-Enter the two names you would like to compare.
+Enter the two names you would like to find the compatibility of

-Watch as the program processes the letters and reveals your compatibility result!
+see as the program processes the letters and reveals your compatibility result !!!!